mibuthu/wp-event-list/readme.txt

 * Filter events according to dates or categories
 * Include an event feed in your site

-The event list can be placed in any page or post on your Wordpress site.
-Just include the following short code where you want the events to appear:

-‘[event-list]’
+= Usage: =
+New events can be added in the WordPress admin area.

+To display the events on your site simply insert the shortcode `[event-list]` into a page or post.
 You can modify the listed events and their style with attributes.
-All available attributes can be found on the Event List -> About page.
+All available attributes can be found on the Event List -> About page in the Wordpress admin area.

-There is also a widget available to view the upcoming events in a sidebar with many options.
+Additionally there is also a widget available to show the upcoming events in your sidebar.

+= Development: =
 If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-event-list "wp-event-list git-repository").
+Feel free to add your merge requests there, if you want to help to improve the plugin.

+= Translations: =
+Please help translating this plugin into multiple languages.
+You can submit your translations at [transifex.com](https://www.transifex.com/projects/p/wp-event-list "wp-event-list at transifex").
+There the source strings will always be in sync with the actual development version.

 == Installation ==